 How Points Are Awarded and Tallied

 Each correct pick earns you the number of points you assigned to that game.
 If you mark a team with a 14 and they win, you earn 14 points.
 If your 2-point pick loses, you miss out on just two points.
 This scoring method adds a strategic layer, with missing high-confidence games hurting more than getting low-confidence ones wrong.
 Over the season, participants with consistently strong football confidence picks build leads by nailing big-point games while limiting mistakes in toss-up matchups.
 The scoring can reset weekly or be cumulative across the season, depending on the pool.
-That flexibility allows confidence pools to remain competitive, regardless of your experience with fantasy football history.
+That flexibility allows confidence pools to remain competitive, regardless of your fantasy football experience.

 Typical NFL Confidence Pool Rules